The Day of the Doctor: Ratings

-Overnight figures revealed that the episode had a total of 10.18 million viewers for the live broadcast in the United Kingdom.
-When time-shifted viewers were taken into account, the figure rose to a total of 12.8 million viewers, which makes it the highest rating since "The Next Doctor" (2008), which had a total of 13.1 million viewers.
-For the week, it was the number one most-watched series on British television, a feat only three other Doctor Who episodes had ever achieved.
-The box office takings for the cinema screenings totalled £1.7m, which placed it at number three in the UK film chart for the week, behind The Hunger Games: Catching Fire and Gravity.
-In addition, "The Day of the Doctor" became the most requested show within 24 hours on BBC iPlayer with 1.27 million requests, which rose to 2.9 million by 3 December 2013.
-It was named the most-watched drama of 2013 based on the final viewing figures.
-It received an Appreciation Index of 88.
+Overnight figures revealed that the episode had a total of 10.18 million live viewers in the United Kingdom.
+When time-shifted viewers were taken into account, the figure rose to a total of 12.8 million viewers.
+"The Day of the Doctor" was the most requested programme ever on BBC iPlayer in 24 hours, with 1.27 million requests, which rose to 2.9 million by 3 December 2013.
+It was named the most-watched drama of 2013 based on consolidated viewing figures.
+The episode received an Appreciation Index of 88.